dgranville/tos-mtf/README.md

 * Choose the indicator you downloaded and click open

 ***
-This project is not affiliated with TDAmeritrade in any way.
+Disclaimer: This project is not affiliated with TDAmeritrade or Think or Swim in any way.
+These indicators do not give buy or sell signals nor give trading advice.